-Condition 1 requires that beyond a mixing zone of 30 metres the discharge will not give rise to a total residual chlorine level of greater than 0.1 g/m^3 .
+Condition 1 requires that beyond a mixing zone of 30 metres the discharge will not give rise to a total residual chlorine level of greater than $0.1 \text{ g/m}^3$ .

-Condition 2 requires that discharges in excess of 15 m3/day and/or containing backwash wastewater can only occur within 2 hours of high tide.
+Condition 2 requires that discharges in excess of 15 m/day and/or containing backwash wastewater can only occur within 2 hours of high tide.